-The Foundation for New Monasticism & InterSpirituality (FNMI) is dedicated to the emergence of a newly conceived contemplative life, one which embraces the non-separation of contemplative and prophetic traditions while traversing the world's wisdom traditions.
-FNMI strives to support the emergence and development of interspiritual wisdom.
-This includes convening unique dialogue-based retreats with current and future spiritual leaders (FRIS), and a two year formation program for new monastic life (Charis, which is still in the developmental phase).
-FNMI also supports the production of literature and audio-visual resources which serve as teachings and guidance for new monastic life, including the preservation of teachings from interspiritual pioneers, as well as support for the emergence of new voices from the next generation.
-In addition, FNMI forms partnerships with traditional wisdom traditions, monasteries, and emerging communities to help deepen their understanding of interspirituality, and to join together in joint projects that breathe life into these emergent forms of spirituality, and provide avenues for the maturation of one's spiritual life.
-The above projects serve FNMI's mission as a resource hub for new monastic and interspiritual seekers of all types, bringing people together and empowering them to form communities, and offering resources to commit to a disciplined contemplative life, while remaining connected to the world and its needs, especially as related to social justice and environmental responsibility.
+The Foundation for New Monasticism & InterSpirituality (FNMI) is dedicated to the emergence of a newly conceived contemplative life that embraces the ideals of all of the world’s wisdom traditions.
+FNMI strives to support the development of an interspiritually-based new monasticism through a series of dialogue-based retreats for current and future spiritual leaders (FRIS), a two year formation program for new monastic life called Charis, on-line and in-person programs, written and audio-visual resources for new monastic life, the preservation of teachings from interspiritual pioneers, and partnerships with monasteries and other contemplative centers to provide a place of retreat and training for new monastics.
+Through these activities, FNMI wishes to support new monastic and interspiritual seekers of all types in their desire to commit to a disciplined contemplative life, while remaining connected to the world and its needs, especially as related to social justice and environmental responsibility.

 Netanel Miles-Yépez is an artist, philosopher, religion scholar, and spiritual teacher.
 Deeply involved in ecumenical dialogue for many years, he is considered a leading thinker in the InterSpiritual and New Monasticism movements.